 CT or MRI of the abdomen:

-Radiological differentiation between the possible solid tumors in childhood is not always possible (neuroblastoma, renal lymphoma).
+The radiological differentiation between the possible childhood tumors is not always possible (differential diagnosis: neuroblastoma or lymphoma).
 Imaging is important to detect bilateral disease and to evaluate renal function.

 Only if the diagnosis is unclear (atypical imaging) before planned neoadjuvant chemotherapy.